-Students may start courses before the admissions process is completed but must have all application file requirements submitted within 10 weeks.
+Students may start courses before the admissions process is completed but must have all application file requirements submitted within 5 weeks.

-Pieces which must be included in the file before being considered for admission are:
+Pieces that must be included in the file before being considered for admission are:

-- Students seeking to complete an associate's degree or having less than 12 semester credits of college work must submit a legible copy of high school transcript, high school diploma, or GED as proof of high school equivalency. - Students seeking to complete a degree must submit official transcripts of prior college work from all institutions previously attended.
-Official transcripts must be sent to the Ohio Christian University College of Adult and Graduate Studies by fax from the sending institution or by mail from the sending institution in a sealed envelope. - 12 Completed and signed application and application fee paid (non-refundable). - Transcript review of prior college credit (if applicable). - Ministry Reference Form (Pastoral Concentration and Leadership and Ministry major only).
+- Students seeking to complete an associate's degree or having less than 12 transferrable college credits must submit a legible copy of an official high school transcript or GED as proof of high school equivalency. - Students seeking to complete a degree must submit official transcripts of prior college work from all institutions previously attended.
+Official transcripts must be sent to the Ohio Christian University College of Adult and Graduate Studies by fax from the sending institution or by mail from the sending institution in a sealed envelope. - Discrete Completed and signed application and application fee paid (non-refundable). - Transcript review of prior college credit (if applicable). - Ministry Reference Form (for the AA in Pastoral Ministry Concentration and the BA in Church Planting and Pastoral Ministry Concentrations only).

-Readmit: See Applicable Catalog p.
-23.
+Readmit: See Applicable Catalog, p.
+28.

-Associate of Arts Programs
+Associate of Arts Admission Requirements

-- 1. Legible copy of the high school transcript, high school diploma, or GED as proof of high school equivalency. - 2.
-Application form and payment of Application Fee.
+- 1. Official copy of a high school transcript or GED as proof of high school equivalency. - 2.
+Application form and payment of Application Fee. - 3.
+Ministry Reference Form (for the Pastoral Ministry Concentration only).